johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 >
 > **Data 9**: Posen, Sept 2010.

-Interestingly, Posen's voting record on the base rate doesn't reveal this preference change – he votes to maintain the interest rate at 0.25% in every meeting.
-There is evidence of change in the records relating to the Bank's Quantitative Easing (QE) programme.
+Interestingly, Posen’s voting record on the base rate doesn't reveal this preference change – he votes to maintain the interest rate at 0.25% in every meeting.
+There is evidence of change in the records relating to the Bank’s Quantitative Easing (QE) programme.
 Posen voted to increase the amount of QE in most meetings from 2010 onwards, but only once prior to 2010; this is likely his way of “doing more” with monetary policy, and clearly there is a change both in preference, and in action.
 Posen is further evidence that members' actions cannot be predicted due to changing preferences and more evidence is seen against the importance of appointment processes.

 <figure>
     <img src="/assets/images/posts/2013/08/23/dissertation/dissertation-F6.png">
-    <figcaption><strong>Figure 6:</strong> Descendant hierarchical classification for Charles Bean's corpus</figcaption>
+    <figcaption><strong>Figure 6:</strong> Descendant hierarchical classification for Charles Bean’s corpus</figcaption>
 </figure>

 Charles Bean exhibits further evidence of preference change.
 In 2003 he argues that inflation targeting is a sufficient framework for preventing asset price bubbles and imbalances: